 The bus tickets out of Queretaro can be purchased online, or at the kiosks when you get to the bus stations in your city.
 Some places only accept cash, as a head's up.
 If you go with the online route, they will email you a ticket and then you can print it off in the office at the school.

 That site above works best if you use it in Spanish (they do allow you to translate it into English) but we ran into issues when it came to processing payments, so best to conduct this in Spanish if you're booking online (your Local Coordinator can help you with this).

 The central, historic district is rather walkable, but if you have plans to visit some of the more American chains restaurants or go to the WalMart in Antea, you'll want a taxi.

-Read all about one volunteer's experience in Mexico — a semester full of the cutest kids, amazing culture, rad food (tacos, people ... tacos!) and some of the prettiest vacation spots around.
+The secret is that you really have it all when you come volunteer in Mexico — a semester full of the cutest kids, amazing culture, rad food (tacos, people ... tacos!) the best weather for traveling and some of the prettiest vacation spots in the world.